 In the Land Management segment, we are focused on the active harvesting and regeneration of our United States timber properties to achieve sustainable long-term yields.
 While timber sales are subject to fluctuations, we seek to maintain a consistent cutting schedule, within the limits of market and weather conditions.
-We also sell, from time to time, timberland and special use land, which consists of surplus land,

-HBU land and development land.
-As of October 31, 2016, we owned 244,548 acres of timber property in the southeastern United States.
-During the fourth quarter 2015, we sold approximately 5,200 acres of development properties in Canada, which represented all of our remaining timber properties in Canada.
+We also sell, from time to time, timberland and special use land, which consists of surplus land, HBU land and development land.
+As of October 31, 2017, we owned approximately 245,000 acres of timber property in the southeastern United States.